 1. Legal consultation

 First, you speak with an attorney to determine if you want them to represent you.
-You’ll explain what happened and how you were hurt, then the lawyer will give you a general idea of the strengths and weaknesses of your case.
+You’ll explain what happened and how you were hurt, and then the lawyer will give you a general idea of the strengths and weaknesses of your case.

 2. Accident investigation